- Home

 Only those candidates who meet all the following criteria will comprise the pool of candidates to be considered for shortlisting from Stage 2 onwards:

-• (a) Meet the eligibility criteria for the i-MBA program
+- (a) Meet the eligibility criteria for the IPM program

 Stage 2:

-Candidates will be shortlisted for Personal Interview (PI) from the eligible pool on the basis of the Aptitude Test Score (ATS).
+Candidates will be shortlisted for Personal Interview (PI) from the eligible pool based on their Aptitude Test Score (ATS).
 The minimum ATS cut off based on the categories of applicants (General, EWS, NC-OBC, SC, ST and PwD) will be decided by the Admissions Committee.
-The ATS will be calculated using individual components of IPM-AT 2025 scores by using the formulae in Table-1A:
+The ATS will be calculated using individual components of IPM-AT 2026 scores by using the formulae in Table-1A:

 Table-1A: Computation of Aptitude Test Score (ATS)